 I shouldn’t have said anything.
 In this place, we don’t talk about the future.

 Finally, Rudi breaks the silence.
-“He will work magic, that’s what he will do.
+“He will work magic here, that’s what he will do.
 With such performers it will be easy.”

 Rudi lines us up in front of the piano.
 Mr. Schächter plays a note.
 “Can you all sing that?”